 Heart Disease and Stress

-Your body’s response to stress is supposed to protect you.
-But, if it's constant, it can harm you.
-Studies suggest that long-term stress can increase your blood cholesterol, triglycerides, blood sugar, and blood pressure.
-These are common risk factors for heart disease.
-This stress can also cause changes that promote the buildup of plaque (atherosclerosis) in the arteries.
+Stress can also cause changes that promote plaque (atherosclerosis) buildup in the arteries.
 Even minor stress can trigger heart problems like poor blood flow to the heart muscle.
-This is a condition in which the heart doesn't get enough blood or oxygen.
-And, long-term stress can affect how the blood clots.
+This is a condition in which the heart does not get enough blood or oxygen.
+Long-term stress can also affect how blood clots.
 This makes the blood stickier and increases the risk of stroke.

 Causes of Stress